slimtoolkit/slim/README.md

 ### Can I use DockerSlim with dockerized command line tools?

 Yes.
-The --cmd, --entrypoint, and --mount options will help you minify your image.
+The `--cmd`, `--entrypoint`, and `--mount` options will help you minify your image.
 The `container-transform` tool is a good example.

 Notes: